CourseReps/ECEN489-Spring2015/Updates.md

 - Request: @Everyone  Please review the list of currently installed packages on the server computer.
 Also, please check to see if the packages your division requires are already installed, and leave a request in this updates section for any additional packages your division needs.

 ##Date: 4/15/15
+***Division: Account Managment and Administration***
+- Employee Name: Randy Neal
+- Answer: @Benito Ramirez The Account Management and Administration division is responsible for maintaining user accounts, this includes: creating, deleting, modifying user accounts, and assisting users with trouble shooting account issues.
+Additionally, this division monitors the databases on the server and ensures their integrity, this task involves: adding, removing, and changing location data; and maintaining the databases.

 ***Division: Data Integrity and Information Management***
 - Employee Name: Ian DeGroot
 - Answer: Description - This division is in charge of specifying the type of communicaiton used along with the format of each message.
 JSON.Simple will be used for this project.
 The JSON.Simple jar file can be downloaded [here](https://code.google.com/p/json-simple/).
 JSON Message formatting can be found [here](https://github.com/CourseReps/ECEN489-Spring2015/blob/master/Project3/JSONMessages.md).